SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 ## Conclusion and Thoughts

 We can tell from the large dataset that there is a large market for travel insurance in this area of the world.
 Many more insurance plans were sold that did not have insurance claims than did.
 At first glance this seems like an advantageous business opportunity, but much more information is needed on the net sales and monies that need to be expended when claims are filed.
 Although there was information on Net Sales and Commission in the dataset, we chose to remove those features.
 We did this because we did not have sufficient information on the definitions of the data and did not want to overfit the data frame with information we did not understand, and therefore would not be able to interpret.
 Having more information on Net Sales and money expenditure for claims would be most useful in determining the viability of opening a travel insurance business in this part of the world.

 This dataset was from 2019.
-It would be really interesting to see how these trends may have changed in our post covid 19 pandemic age.
+It would be really interesting to see how these trends may have changed in our post COVID-19 pandemic age.
 We think travel insurance would be less of an afterthought and more of must during a pandemic.
 This would be very valuable information to have when deciding whether or not to invest in a travel insurance business at this time.

 In conclusion, we found that not much was predictable from the Travel Insurance Dataset.
 However, it did show us areas of interest that could be further investigated to pursue such information in the future.
 At this point investing in a Travel Insurance business for us seems about as volatile as trying to decide whether or not to buy travel insurance for our next vacation.